Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 \subsection{4D-Variational Data Assimilation}

-To demonstrate the utility of \cref{algo:Adaptive-window}, we consider the Incremental 4D-Variational Data Assimilation problem, 4D-Var \cite{courtier1994strategy}.
+To demonstrate the utility of \cref{algo:Adaptive-window} at scale, we consider the Incremental 4D-Variational Data Assimilation problem, 4D-Var \cite{courtier1994strategy}.
 This problem is solved by iteratively updating an initial estimate by minimizing the distance between noisy observations at different time points and predictions of these observations made by evolving an estimate of the initial state to the same points in time as the observations.
-To evolve the initial state for our experiment, we use the dynamics defined by the one dimensional Shallow Water Equations, which are,
+To evolve the initial state for our experiment, we use the dynamics defined by the one-dimensional Shallow Water Equations, which are